Nyh0ht/Wifi-Passoword-Bruteforcer/Batch-WI-FI-Brute-Forcer-master/Batch-WI-FI-Brute-Forcer-master/README.md

-I STOLE THIS FROM SOMEONE, BUT IM NOT GIVING THEM CREDIT LMAOO
+# I STOLE THIS FROM SOMEONE, BUT IM NOT GIVING THEM CREDIT LMAOO

-# Batch Wi-Fi Brute Forcer
+Wi-Fi Brute Forcer made in Batch
-An active attack tool against Wi-Fi networks with internal CMD commands.
+An attack tool against Wi-Fi networks with internal CMD commands.

- While this tool does not claim a 100% success ratio, it still works if the target Wi-Fi has weak password. :)
+ While this tool does not claim a 100% success ratio, it still works if the target Wi-Fi has weak password.

-## Usage
+## HOW TO USE

 ### Interface initialization
 The program automatically detects your wireless interfaces when you execute the batch file.